 How to sound like a leader

 Laura Sicola explains how your vocal delivery affects the way your message is received.
 She suggests that using certain speech patterns, such as high-rising terminal, project an image of low self-confidence, and detract from the effectiveness of what you are saying.
 She also explains how to use speech patterns to your advantage.
-It is amazing how a few changes can make such a vast difference to how well your message is received.
+It is amazing how a few changes can make such a vast difference to your communication skills, and how well your message is received.

 The power of saying thank you

 Laura Trice’s short presentation suggests a small change in the way we relate to others that may have a profound impact.
 Saying thank you and showing appreciation may not seem much, but it can restore a person’s confidence and make them feel worthwhile.
 Show a bit of appreciation to an employee who needs it today, and see how their face lights up.

 What techniques or HR functions do you use to facilitate good communication?
 Are there any TED talks that have informed your HR role?

 CIPD-qualified Sue Lingard is Cezanne HR’s Marketing Director with over 20 years’ experience in the international software industry covering the complete marketing mix.